Sociology, B.A.

 2. identify examples of stratification by race/ethnicity, gender and social class, and explain how inequality affects life chances, especially for marginalized others, and

-3. does the student describe policies or practices that can help promote or impede social justice in local, national or global contexts
+3. describe policies or practices that can help promote or impede social justice in local, national or global contexts

 2. Graduates will understand the role of theory in social analysis.
 Specifically: